awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 1. After an agent accepts the callback in the CCP, Amazon Connect calls the customer\.

-   If no agents are available to work on callbacks, the callbacks stay in queue for up to 7 days after they are created\.
-After that, they are automatically removed from the queue\.
+   If no agents are available to work on callbacks, the callbacks can stay in queue for at least 7 days and up to 14 days after they are created before Amazon Connect automatically removes them\.
 **Tip**
 There's no way to manually remove a callback from the queue\.
-You can either answer them, or wait 7 days until they are removed automatically\.
+You can either answer them, or wait until Amazon Connect automatically removes them\.

 1. If there is no answer when the Amazon Connect calls the customer, it retries based on the number of times you've specified\.